-ISC sees the updated iMac as being a solid choice among desktop systems available in late 2009 and the iMac will continue to serve as the Apple component in the University's Desktop Recommendations.
-Continuing improvements in the standard specifications once again have dropped the barrier to entry for appropriately configured models.
+ISC sees the updated iMac as being a solid choice among desktop systems available in mid-2010 and the iMac continues to serve as the Apple component in the University's Desktop Recommendations.

 ISC will follow up with a full review of the iMac as soon as testing has been completed.

 --John Mulhern III, Lead for Client Technologies, ISC Technology Support Services (July 27, 2010)